Telegram Channel vs Group: Which Earns More?

 When Should You Choose a Telegram Group for Paid Access?

-Choose a group when the community interaction IS the value proposition.
-Groups work best when members pay for access to other members, not just access to your content.
+Choose a group when the community interaction is the value proposition.
+Groups work best when members pay for access to other members — peer support, live Q&A, mastermind dynamics — not just for the content you produce.
+Groups justify higher pricing because the community itself becomes a retention mechanism that compounds over time.

 A group is the right pick when: